History of Harringay (prehistory–1750): Settlement

 The predominance of pasture rather than arable farming in this area of Middlesex kept it thinly populated, with settlement mainly confined to a few villages and hamlets.
 Records show little settlement in Harringay during this period.
-By the end of the eighteenth century the villages of Hornsey, Crouch End and Muswell Hill had been established.
+By the end of the eighteenth century, the villages of Hornsey, Crouch End and Muswell Hill had been established.
 To the north and northwest lay the hamlets of Wood Green and West Green; to the South, Stoke Newington.
-But, only three buildings were recorded in all Harringay up till nearly the end of the eighteenth century.
+But, only three buildings were recorded in all of Harringay up till nearly the end of the eighteenth century.
 On the site where Harringay House was to be built in 1792 (at the top of the hill between present-day Hewitt and Allison Roads) a fine Tudor mansion reputedly stood The last owner of the land, Ida Cozens, sold it in 1789 to Edward Gray, a linen draper of Cornhill.
 The only known occupants of the house and the last people to live in it were the Cozens family.
 The house itself was apparently pulled down in 1750.
-Further to the east, behind where Warwick Road is today, opposite the end of Kimberley Gardens was 'Hangers Barne'.
+Further to the east, behind where Warwick Road is today, opposite the end of Kimberley Gardens, was 'Hangers Barne'.
 The first record of the building is on Dorset's 1619 map.
 However, it may have been constructed many years earlier.
 Although it is not clear whether it was a house or purely an agricultural building, the fact that it is marked and named on the 1619 map suggests the former.
 It was most likely associated with the great oat fields all around it.
-Tottenham manor records also describe a hermitage in the vicinity.
+Tottenham Manor records also describe a hermitage in the vicinity.
 Although the precise location is uncertain, the records locate it between (present-day) St. Ann's Road and the manor boundary (where Hermitage Road is today).
-Evidence suggests that it stood just to the South of the site of today's Sainsbury's; the name of Hermitage Road echoing its past purpose.
+Evidence suggests that it stood just to the South of the site of today's Sainsbury's; the name of Hermitage Road echoes its past purpose.

-On the southern edge of Brown's Wood (subsequently Hornsey Wood), within the present-day boundaries of Finsbury Park, there was a house called Copt Hall which had been the manor house for the Manor of Brownswood.
+On the southern edge of Brown's Wood (subsequently Hornsey Wood), within the present-day boundaries of Finsbury Park, there was a house called Copt Hall, which had been the manor house for the Manor of Brownswood.
 It contained a hall, parlour, kitchen, cellar, and two chambers, besides outbuildings.
 First mentioned in records in 1649, the building was unoccupied by 1664.
-18th century records suggest that it subsequently became a small roadside public house.
+18th-century records suggest that it subsequently became a small roadside public house.